Mark Elia

-Mark Wycliffe Elia (born 25 December 1962) is former professional rugby league footballer who represented both New Zealand and Western Samoa.
+Mark Wycliffe Elia (born 25 December 1962) is a former professional rugby league footballer who represented both New Zealand and Western Samoa.

 Background

 Elia was born in Auckland, New Zealand.

 Playing career

 During his long career, Elia played for the Te Atatu Roosters, Northcote Tigers, Kent Invicta, Southend Invicta, St. Helens, Widnes, Halifax, the Canterbury Bulldogs and RC Albi in France.

 John Player Special Trophy Final appearances

 Mark Elia played at in St. Helens' 15-14 victory over Leeds in the 1987–88 John Player Special Trophy Final during the 1987–88 season at Central Park, Wigan on Saturday 9 January 1988.

 Representative career

 Elia represented the New Zealand national rugby league team between 1985 and 1989, playing in ten tests and thirty seven games.
 He scored five test tries and thirty overall for the Kiwis.

 In 1995 Elia represented Western Samoa at the World Cup.

 Cricket

 During the 1990 season, Elia played cricket in the United States.
 During this period he umpired a friendly match that took place in America between Australia and Pakistan.